Jackarolax/flyweb/README.md

 In practice, a battery's peak rating can be a limiting factor for performance.
 To use a battery with a lower discharge rate, the maximum motor power can be software-limited, trading off top-end agility for compatibility and potentially longer battery life.

 ### 3. The Battery Trilemma: Capacity vs. Discharge vs. Longevity
+    The C-Rating defines a battery's maximum safe continuous discharge current.
+    It is a multiplier of the battery's capacity.
+For instance:
+        A 3C 5000mAh battery can supply 15A
+        A 20C 5000mAh battery can supply 100A

 Our research into Li-ion cells revealed a critical trade-off:
 -   **High Discharge Rate (C-Rating):** Cells rated for 10-20C typically offer only 200-300 cycles before degrading to 60-80% of original capacity.
 -   **Low Discharge Rate:** Cells rated for 2-3C can achieve 500-800 cycles while retaining 80-90% capacity.